parallaxsecond/rust-psa-crypto/README.md

 This repository contains a Rust wrapper around the [PSA Cryptography API](https://developer.arm.com/architectures/security-architectures/platform-security-architecture/documentation).

+## Notice

+The PSA Crypto wrapper is currently work-in-progress.
+This repository is currently mainly a space for prototyping and design discussion.

 ## License

 The software is provided under Apache-2.0.
 Contributions to this project are accepted under the same license.